rigdev/docs/docs/database/manage-database.md

 ## Managing Tables

-A database consists of a collection of tables, also known as collections.
+A database consists of a collection of tables (Analogue to collections in MongoDB).
 These tables can be created and managed using either the SDK or CLI.

 ### Creating a Table